-The County has an agreement for the operation of the County owned resource recovery facility (the "Facility").
-The Fourth Amended and Restated Operations and Management Agreement (the "O&M Agreement," "Agreement") was executed on July 27, 2012 (but is effective as of October 1, 2009) by and between the County and Covanta Dade Renewable Energy LLC (formerly Covanta Dade Renewable Energy, Ltd.) (the "Operator"), a Florida limited partnership, for the purpose of amending and restating in its entirety that certain Third Amended and Restated Operations and Management Agreement dated as of September 1, 1996 between the County and the Company.
-The Agreement expires on October 31, 2023.
-The term of the Agreement can be automatically extended for up to four additional five-year renewal terms that would expire on October 31, 2043.
+The County entered into an agreement for the operation of the County owned resource recovery facility (the "Facility").
+The Fifth Amended and Restated Operations and Management Agreement (the "O&M Agreement", "Agreement") was executed on October 31, 2022 (but was effective as of October 1, 2022) by and between the County and Covanta Dade Renewal Energy, LLC (at the time of the agreement known as Covanta Dade Renewable Energy Ltd., a Florida limited partnership), for the purpose of amending and restarting in its entirety the Fourth Amended and Restated Operations and Management Agreement dated as of October 1, 2009 between the County and the Company.
+The Agreement expires on September 30, 2027.
+The term of the Agreement (at the option of the County) can be automatically extended for a five-year renewal term that would expire on September 30, 2032.
 Solid waste is delivered to the Facility from the County's transfer stations and directly from municipal customers and private haulers.
-The garbage and trash are processed into refuse derived fuel and then burned in four boilers that produce steam to turn two turbine generators.
+The garbage and trash are processed into refuse derived fuel and then burned in four boilers that produce steam to turn two turbine generators to produce electricity.